Kiev (brand): Lenses

 Lenses for Kiev medium format cameras come in two different lens mounts - mount B and mount V (be careful, in Cyrillic В actually represents V with Б being B as we know it).
 Mount B represents the Pentacon Six mount lenses and V represents Salyut screw-mount.
 Most of the lenses were made in both mounts, but some are exclusive to just one of them - refer to the table above.

 In the 1990s, the lenses were all renamed to Arsat, making harder to distinguish them from one another, but optically, they are one of the lenses listed above.
 When the lenses were renamed, mount designations were changed.
 Pentacon Six mount lenses were renamed to Arsat C where screw-mount lenses kept the letter B.

-Among the best regarded is the Zodiak-8 fisheye lens.
-This lens is reputedly quite good mechanically and excellent optically, which is stunning since one would have to spend many thousands of dollars to get a non-Ukrainian equivalent lens of this type.

 Shift and Tilt-Shift lenses made by third-parties, based on the 45mm and 65mm optics are also available.
 These lenses allow photographers to take advantage of the Scheimpflug principle for achieving greater apparent depth of field without adjusting the aperture, and gain other controls similar to those found on view cameras.

 Use in space

-Even if it isn't widely publicized, the Kiev 6S did go to space in a modified variant called the "KIEV-C SKD", according to some information around 33 sets were produced.
-This camera was used on the Zond 6 and Zond 7 spacecrafts, the Zond 6 crash landed but Zond 7 managed to take photos of the earth and moon.
+The Kiev 6S went to space in a modified variant called the "KIEV-C SKD".
+Around 33 sets were produced.
+This camera was used on the Zond 6 and Zond 7 spacecraft, the Zond 6 crash landed but Zond 7 managed to take photos of the earth and moon.
 The camera was much wider and heavier than the regular variant and had a motorized film wind mechanism, it also came with a remote shutter release.
 Shutter speeds remained the same and the 3 lenses made for it were based on regular models and greatly modified for use in space with different coatings and specifications. the 90/2.8 Vega 12B turned into the Vega 12-C which came in a f/2.8 and f/4 variant that uses 11 aperture blades instead of the regular 6, it also has special yellow coatings but what their purpose is remains undocumented.
 The Tair-33 turned into the Tair-33-S and remained 5.6/300, according to some information, there was also a version for "unmanned shooting" - the lens did not have a focusing ring.
 The 65/3.5 Mir-3 also saw a space variant called the Mir-3-S, but not much is known about it.